Lukaz32/chargeback-flow-ios/README.md

 A simplified implementation of a chargeback flow.

+## Motivation

+The project's main purpose is to illustrate a simplified version of a purchase's chargeback operation flow, by displaying and consuming a previously defined set of resources and APIs.

+The project has been developed according to a some principles of the [Clean-Swift Architecture](http://clean-swift.com/clean-swift-ios-architecture/) proposed by [Raymond Law](http://clean-swift.com/about/)

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.